Town and village greens in East Sussex

 Stage 2

-Once we receive your application, it is publicised and a period for people to comment on the application is opened.
-It may be necessary to hold a hearing to determine your application.
-The person hearing the matter will then write a report and recommend whether or not the land should be registered as a village green.
+Once we receive your application, it is publicised and people are invited to comment.
+The application and all the evidence is then assessed and a report is written, recommending whether or not the land should be registered as a village green.
+It may be necessary to hold a hearing to determine the application.

 Stage 3

-A Panel of County Councillors with special responsibility for these applications – the Commons and Village Green Registration Panel – has the final say about whether or not village green status is granted.
+The Commons and Village Green Registration Panel has the final say about whether or not village green status is granted.
+The Panel is made up of County Councillors.
 They consider the report then write to all parties concerned to confirm the final decision.

 Was this page helpful?